Top 10 Tax Planning Strategies for Professional Service Providers

 Increase charitable contribution deductions by making gifts of property that has gone up in value, such as stocks, bonds, artwork, or real estate, in lieu of cash donations to qualified charitable organizations.
 The full fair market value of the property is tax-deductible as a charitable contribution.
 If held for at least 12 months, the gain is not subject to income tax.

-As 2013 winds down, it’s a good time to think about these and other tax planning strategies.
+It’s a good time to think about these and other tax planning strategies.
 Be sure to talk to your tax professional to determine which are best for you.